chromium/chromium/docs/process/merge_request.md

 you don't merge your cherry-pick soon after approval, it will eventually be rejected for merge.

+Once the cherry-pick has landed a bot will apply the *merge-merged-##* label if the commit references the issue.
+If for some reason the commit did not reference the issue, add the *Merge-Merged-##* label to the issue.
+After the merge is completed the *Merge-Approved-##* label should be manually removed.

 ### Using Gerrit UI

 Select the "..." button in the Gerrit UI, then choose "Cherry Pick".
 When